manishmeher/git-demo/README.md

 # git-demo
 This is my first Git Repository.
+Author-Manish Kumar Meher